Understanding Social Business: A New Paradigm in the Global Economy

 women-owned businesses can yield a return on investment of up to 24% in developing economies.
 A report from the

-World Bank found that empowering women entrepreneurs can increase economic growth by an estimated 1.2% annually. - Community Engagement: Women tend to be more involved in community issues, making them naturalleaders in social enterprises.
+• Community Engagement: Women tend to be more involved in community issues, making them naturalleaders in social enterprises.
 Their unique perspectives and experiences can drive innovation and improve service

 delivery.
 The Grameen Bank model, founded by Yunus, has seen tremendous success due to its focus on empowering